Makeup Artists, Theatrical and Performance - 39-5091.00

 • Requisition or acquire needed materials for special effects, including wigs, beards, and special cosmetics.

-• Select desired makeup shades from stock, or mix oil, grease, and coloring in order to achieve specific color effects.
+• Select desired makeup shades from stock, or mix oil, grease, and coloring to achieve specific color effects.

-• Study production information, such as character descriptions, period settings, and situations in order to determine makeup requirements.
+• Study production information, such as character descriptions, period settings, and situations, to determine makeup requirements.

 • Wash and reset wigs.

-• Write makeup sheets and take photos in order to document specific looks and the products that were used to achieve the looks.
+• Write makeup sheets and take photos to document specific looks and the products used to achieve the looks.

 Detailed Work Activities